ibm-cloud-docs/hpc-ibm-spectrumlsf/custom-image.md

 # Creating a custom image for compute nodes
 {: #custom-image}

 {{site.data.keyword.cloud}} HPC provides a pre-optimized HPC image with {{site.data.keyword.spectrum_full_notm}} and preinstalled tools for a compute node.
-If you need to add tools or software, you can use the custom image builder tool to create custom private images for your {{site.data.keyword.spectrum_full_notm}} deployment.
-The custom image builder is an automated tool that takes an {{site.data.keyword.cloud}} base image, adds the base HPC packages (for {{site.data.keyword.spectrum_full_notm}}), includes additional packages if wanted, and validates the image.
+If you need to add tools or software, you can use the custom image builder tool to create custom private images for your {{site.data.keyword.spectrum_full}} deployment.
+The custom image builder is an automated tool that takes an {{site.data.keyword.cloud}} base image, adds the base HPC packages (for {{site.data.keyword.spectrum_full}}), includes additional packages if wanted, and validates the image.
 In addition, you can share your private custom image with other {{site.data.keyword.cloud_notm}} accounts.
 {: shortdesc}

 ## Features
 {: #custom-image-builder}

-The custom image builder is a tool that guides you through creating customized images for your {{site.data.keyword.spectrum_full_notm}} environment, by using an automated process.
+The custom image builder is a tool that guides you through creating customized images for your {{site.data.keyword.spectrum_full}} environment, by using an automated process.
 Key features of the custom image builder include:

 Tailored for your HPC environment
 :  The custom image builder creates tailored images specifically for HPC environments by using an automated process.
 The automation helps ensure that images are optimized for workload management and performance.
 It handles software configuration and dependencies that are necessary to effectively manage compute nodes within the cluster.